myste1tainn/nUI/README.md

 ## License

-nUI is available under the MIT license.
+nanoUI is available under the MIT license.
 See the LICENSE file for more info.